I first published this back in 2012 after someone had found the blog on precisely that search term!

-Bradford was recently highlighted as having the worst pass rate in the country at less than 30%.
-The problem in Bradford (and there are test centres in London and other large cities with the same issues and similarly low pass rates) is that many of those going to test are non-UK nationals.
-As unpalatable as it might be to the politically correct mob, non-UK learners have a tendency to want to go to test before they’re ready – and they’ll often do it in their own cars without ever having had any formal training in the UK.
-THAT’S one huge reason why the pass rates are lower in some places – the quality of those taking tests is simply very poor.
+In 2012, Bradford – well, one of the test centres there – was highlighted as having the worst pass rate in the country at less than 30%.
+Bradford’s problem at that location is that there’s a high sub-population of non-UK nationals.
+As unpalatable as it might be to the politically correct mob, non-UK provisional licence holders have a tendency to want to go to test before they’re ready, and they will often do it in their own cars without ever having had any formal training in the UK.
+And they do it again, and again, and again, test after test, with no training in between tries.
+All large cities have this problem one way or another.

-It must be remembered that the DVSA is not looking for perfect drivers who don’t make any mistakes, and nor should they be.
-The criterion they are using is that the test candidate should be safe enough to be allowed out unsupervised.
-Then, they can build on their experience.
-The test is, after all, just the first step on a lifelong learning curve, and many examiners emphasise that in the debrief when they pass someone.
+DVSA is not looking for perfect drivers who don’t make any mistakes.
+The criterion they are using is that the test candidate should be safe enough to drive unsupervised so that they can then gain more and more experience over time.

 What are the chances of passing a driving test?